raphael-jms/micro-orbiting/README.md

 - the trajectory
 - MPC tuning (multiple parameter sets are possible and can be selected using the variable `param_set`, also in the config file)

+The trajectories can be set by publishing to the topic `/trajectory_commands`.
+The one from the parameter file is published automatically at startup and will be overwritten with every new ROS trajectory message.

 ## Available parameters in config dir: